 // Image 11/22/63

-After having followed one of the most talked about TV show produced by Netflix, Black Mirror, the much awaited interactive movie Bandersnatch became a game changer.
+After having followed one of the most talked about TV shows produced by Netflix, Black Mirror, the much awaited interactive movie Bandersnatch became a game changer.
 It opened up a whole new scope of storytelling in films.
 Bandersnatch was the movie version of Choose your own Adventure books that we used to read as children.
 In Bandersnatch, the audience wasn’t going back in time but was able to control what is going to happen next through a set of two options to choose from which appeared on the screen periodically as and when a decision had to be made.
 This gave control to the viewer to make the film the way they want .
-This also gave me a platform/medium/ concept for the Rube Goldberg Machine.
+This also gave me a platform/medium/ concept/idea?for the Rube Goldberg Machine.
 A story made out of moving images.
 The Rube Goldberg machine now became a dynamic story made of moving images the outcome of which is different each time.
 The story of life and its many possible outcomes as chosen by the audience.

 //Bandersnatch options for choose your adventure

-Inspired by Adam Doughas’s- Hitchhiker's Guide to the Galaxy the protagonist of my story became the planet Earth.
+Inspired by Adam Doughas’s- Hitchhiker's Guide to the Galaxy the protagonist of my story became planet Earth.
 The Virtual Time Machine was hence born.

 The theoretical physicist Sean Caroll in his book The Big Picture deals with the biggest questions, taking in quantum theory and free will along the way.
-Tim Radford in the Guardian post about the review of the book writes “Some fundamental truths don’t bear thinking about.
+Tim Radford in the Guardian review of the book writes “Some fundamental truths don’t bear thinking about.
 It is a sublime accident that we are here at all.
 We are all prisoners of the second law of thermodynamics, on a journey towards ever greater entropy.
 It is just your luck and mine that part of that universal trajectory from Big Bang to ultimate and inescapable cold and darkness includes an episode in which a little of the inexorable increase in disorder is here and there temporarily reversed, and sustained complexity – the sun, planets, you, me, trees and your friendly neighbourhood cosmic physicist – becomes possible.”

 He also writes “....There may be no purpose or direction but once the universe is there, things happen.
-Just as water can undergo phase transition from vapour to fluid to ice, so the cosmos can go from matter and energy to stars and planets and then from microbial slime to multicellular organisms to consciousness, the origin of language, the invention of machinery and of course to devising theories about the purpose of life.’
+Just as water can undergo phase transition from vapour to fluid to ice, so the cosmos can go from matter and energy to stars and planets and then from microbial slime to multicellular organisms to consciousness, the origin of language, the invention of machinery and of course to devising theories about the purpose of life.”
 So what if conditions on earth were not suitable for the microbial slime to become multicellular organisms?
 Would we have reached the concept of consciousness?
 Or in fact would we have even existed?
 That's what The Virtual Time Machine explores.

-The dynamic non linear story now became the story of planet earth the evolution of which is different each time.
+The dynamic non linear story now became the story of planet Earth the evolution of which is different each time.
 The story of the Earth and its many possible outcomes as chosen by the audience as they jump through time in the evolutionary timeline of the earth.

 The video game Universe Sandbox explores the concept of creating one's own solar system and galaxies, simulating gravity, collision, and material interactions to reveal the beauty of our universe and the fragility of our planet.
 This gave me a chance to research and understand the evolution of the planet and its dependencies on the various aspects of physics, chemistry and biology to be able to build a story which is fictional but can very well have happened in another parallel universe.